 Is It Temptation or Sin?

-“How do I know whether I’ve crossed the line in my mind between temptation and sin?”
+โHow do I know whether Iโve crossed the line in my mindโhow do I discern whether it’s temptation or sin?โ

 We know that sin displeases our Father.
-So how does God look upon us, when we wrestle daily, and frequently throughout the day, with desires, thoughts, and temptations that we know are not pure, good, or pleasing to God?
-Is God, at all times, frustrated and dishonored by our lives?
+So how does God look upon us when we wrestle daily, and frequently throughout the day, with desires, thoughts, and temptations that we know are not pure, good, or pleasing to God?
+Do these weaknesses count as temptation or sin?
+Is God always frustrated and dishonored by our lives?

 Believing that God is pleased with our repentance is a powerful motivation to continue repenting.